Change

 Lost and Found

 A lost and found is maintained at the circulation desk.
-However, items of substantial value are taken to the business office.
-The law library is not responsible for articles turned into the lost and found or for articles left at the circulation desk for other patrons.
+However, items of substantial value will be taken to the business office.
+The law library is not responsible for items turned into the lost and found or for items left at the circulation desk for other patrons.

 Online Catalog